A24Group/ssGWT-lib/src/org/ssgwt/client/ui/searchbox/README.md

 	/**
-	 * The function that will hold you service call when the service call is completed the setData function should be call to set the retrieved results.
+	 * The function that will hold you service call when the service call is completed the setData function should be call to
+	 * set the retrieved results.
 The timer here is just to simulate a real service call.
 	 *
-	 * @param selectedObject - The object the user selected */
+	 * @param selectedObject - The object the user selected
+	 * @param requestId - The id of the request that should be passed into the setData function when data is recieved */
 	@Override
 	public void retrieveResult(String searchString, final int requestId) {